yesiamrajeev/Fire-Detection/README.md

 ## Introduction

 Fire detection is crucial for early warning and effective firefighting.
 This Python script leverages the power of OpenCV, a popular computer vision library, to automatically detect fire in video footage.
-By analyzing color and shape characteristics, the script can identify regions in the video that exhibit red-orange hues and approximate the presence of fire.
+By analyzing colour and shape characteristics, the script can identify regions in the video that exhibit red-orange hues and approximate the presence of fire.

 ## Instructions